Az-r08/amiami-selenium-az08fork/README.md

+## THIS PROJECT IS PAUSED INDEFINITELY
+Due to Gift no longer sells their plushies in limited quantities, i no longer see the need for this project to exists, the codes in this repo is deprecated and no longer work.
+I might continue to develop when i have time in the future.

 # amiami-selenium

 This selenium-based Python script automates the UI-interaction procedure to expedite the buying process for items on the Japanese website [Amiami](https://www.amiami.com).